Muscle Strain – The Runner’s Guide on Diagnosis, Treatment & Prevention

 Transcutaneous electric nerve stimulation is a popular and effective method of treating pain in the body.
 Its effectiveness as a pain reliever has been proven in a scientific study.
-A TENS machine can be used to great effect on a groin affected by muscle grouping, since the electrical stimulation will affect the nerves sending pain signals.
-Additionally, the nerve stimulation will cause the attached muscles to start flexing, helping to prevent a loss in strength or flexibility from the injury.
+A TENS machine can be used to great effect on a groin affected by muscle grouping since the electrical stimulation will affect the nerves sending pain signals.
+Additionally, the nerve stimulation will cause the attached muscles to start flexing, helping to prevent a loss of strength or flexibility from the injury.

 See More Here: (TENS Electric)

 In order to restore your groin muscles to their previous strength after injury, you can perform some targeted exercises.
 These exercises may require some additional materials, such as a mat, resistance band, or small exercise ball.
-Remember to stop immediately if you experience sharp pain while performing these exercises; however, some soreness can be expected.
+Remember to stop immediately if you experience a sharp pain while performing these exercises; however, some soreness can be expected.